Research & Understanding

 When we raise dollars, sign-up volunteers or provide training, every step, every action and every effort is geared toward achieving results that make the most difference in the community.
-On an annual basis, the Community Impact Review Committee evaluates our partner agencies to ensure that the people they help and the results they achieve are focused on specific areas of concern.
+On an annual basis, the Community Impact Committee evaluates proposals from agencies to ensure that the people they help and the results they achieve are focused on the funding priorities of health, education, financial stability and resilience.
 After careful consideration, they allocate funds for maximum impact.

-The board of directors works at overseeing the operations for the United Way staff; Loaned Executives support the workplace campaign; Employee Campaign Coordinators organize employee meetings and Days of Caring brings out hundreds of volunteers all prepared to lend a hand with projects in the community.
+The board of directors works at overseeing the operations for the United Way staff and Employee Campaign Coordinators organize employee meetings.

 During every annual fundraising campaign, the desire of people to give is always prevalent, but what we truly need is the will to live in a way that considers those around us every day.